200 Hours Yoga Ayurveda Teacher Training Course in India

 Believe me, if you are getting a chance to experience Yoga Ayurveda Teacher Training in Rishikesh; then truly, you are so lucky!

-200 Hour Ashtanga Yoga Teacher Training in India: Upcoming Course Date
+200 Hour Yoga Ayurveda Teacher Training Course in Rishikesh, India: Upcoming Course Date

-Yoga Ayurveda School offered 200 hour Ashtanga Yoga Teacher Training in Rishikesh, India
+Yoga Ayurveda School offered 200 hour Yoga Ayurveda Teacher Training Course in Rishikesh, India

-Why go for 200 Hours Yoga Ayurveda Teacher Training in Rishikesh, India?
+Why go for 200 Hours Yoga Ayurveda Teacher Training Coursein Rishikesh, India?

-Ashtanga Yoga Ayurveda Teacher Training Course, we provide that yoga is not a mere keep-fit device.
+Yoga Ayurveda Teacher Training Course in Rishikesh, india, we provide that yoga is not only to make physical body fit, or a mere keep-fit device.
 Asanas and Pranayama are important means for achieving a perfect physiological condition.
-The subjects that equal beneficial in this course are Philosophy, Meditation, Anatomy and Teaching Methodology.
+The subjects that equal beneficial in this course are Philosophy, Meditation, Anatomy and Physiolodgy, Teaching Methodology, Mantra, Alignment, Ayurveda, Yoga Ayurveda Threapy, Much More.

 The Asanas in LED style comprises of 3 hours of practice and 1 hour of adjustments & teaching sessions every day provides students an opportunity to enhance their understanding of asanas and teaching skills.
 All asanas classes are LED and self practice allowing students to explore their strengths on their own under the supervision of a teacher.

-This 200 Hours Ashtanga Yoga Teacher Training course which limited for 10 students only, is taught by a team of experience gurus with many years of practice in their respective fields.
+This 200 Hours Yoga Ayurveda Teacher Training course in Rishikesh, india which limited for 10 students only, is taught by a team of experience Doctors and gurus with many years of practice in their respective fields.

-After completing the course successfully you will be able to teach Ashtanga Yoga or Hatha Yoga depending on the course which you have enrolled into beginners or yoga practitioners.
+After completing the course successfully you will be able to teach Yoga Hatha Yoga, Vinyasa Yoga, Astanga Yoga, Alignment, Yoga Therapy much more depending on the course which you have enrolled into beginners or yoga practitioners.

-This is a comprehensive Yoga Training Program, designed in accordance with the 200 Hour requirements for registration with Yoga Alliance.
-After successfully completing the course you will be a Certified Yoga Instructor, eligible to register with Yoga Alliance and you will be qualified to teach Ashtanga Vinyasa Yoga worldwide.
+This is a comprehensive Yoga Ayurveda Teacher Training Course Program, designed in accordance with the 200 Hour requirements for registration with Yoga Alliance USA.
+After successfully completing the course you will be a Certified Yoga Teacher/Instructor/Yoga Physicians, eligible to register with Yoga Alliance and you will be qualified to teach Yoga Ayurveda worldwide.

-200 Hour Yoga Teacher Training in India: Syllabus
+200 Hour Yoga Ayurveda Teacher Training Course in Rishikesh India: Syllabus

 Yoga Philosophy